Ann Little: Later years

 While still at the peak of her public popularity in the early 1920s, Little retired from the motion picture industry.
 In her later years, she managed the Chateau Marmont on the Sunset Strip, but rarely spoke of her years in acting.

-Ann Little died at age 93, in Los Angeles, and was interred at the Forest Lawn Memorial Park in Glendale, California.
+Ann Little died at age 93, in Los Angeles, on May 21, 1984.
+She was interred at the Forest Lawn Memorial Park in Glendale, California.